AIgentic

 How often does AIgentic publish?

 One post per day, every day.
-The editorial rotation covers repo pulses (Mon through Thu), a single cross-model benchmark (Fri), and arxiv digests (Sat and Sun).
+The editorial rotation covers cross-model benchmarks (Mon, Wed, Fri), skills and tooling pieces (Tue, Thu), and arxiv digests (Sat, Sun).
 A longer-form pillar piece ships every fourth Sunday.

 Who writes the posts?

-Posts are generated by a language model against a tight structural prompt, using primary-source data fetched at publication time from GitHub, arxiv, and model vendor APIs.
-There is no human byline and no human review step; the prompt enforces structure, accuracy constraints, and citation requirements.
+Posts are AI-drafted from a tight structural prompt, using primary-source data fetched at publication time from GitHub, arxiv, and model vendor APIs.
+Every post is edited by humans before it ships.
+The drafting pipeline enforces structure, accuracy constraints, and citation requirements; human editors verify claims, fix errors, and sign off.

 What makes this different from other AI blogs?

-Every post contains original structured data (commit deltas, benchmark scores, paper rubrics) rather than rephrased news.
+Every post contains original structured data (benchmark scores, skill walkthroughs, paper rubrics) rather than rephrased news.
 The content model is optimized for both SEO and GEO: answer-first TL;DRs, tables and lists over prose, explicit entity naming, inline citations to primary sources, and FAQ schema on every applicable piece.

 How do I subscribe or consume the content programmatically?